-The International Federation of Transport Workers, and the Russian Unions of Railwaymen, Transport Workers, and Seamen, took the first steps towards a proletarian united front against the attacks of reactionary bourgeoisie, on the occasion of the joint conference held in Berlin.
-The conservative section of the ITWF, protested energetically against the formation of a united fighting front of the proletariat.
+The International Federation of Transport Workers, and the Russian Unions of Railwaymen, Transport Workers, and Seamen, took the first steps towards a proletárian united front against the attacks of reactionary bourgeoisie, on the occasion of the joint conference held in Berlin.
+The conservative section of the ITWF. protested energetically against the formation of a united fighting front of the proletariat.
 This resistance will be the less calculated to detract from the united front of the proletariat now in process of formation, if the other craft internationals rapidly follow the example of the transport workers, and take up the joint struggle against War, Reaction, and Fascism.
 The revolutionary minorities must work in this direction with increased energy.

 It is now the turn of the International Metal Workers Federation.
 This forms the strongest and most decisive organization belonging to the Amsterdam International.
-The International Metal Workers Federation numbers about 3 million But the Metal Workers Federation is no firmly organized, it is lacking in international discipline.
-But on the other hand it counts among its members such gigantic organizations as for instance, the German Metal Workers Union, with its 11/4 million members.
+The International Metal Workers Federation numbers about 3 million members.
+But the Metal Workers Federation is not firmly organized, it is lacking in international discipline.
+But on the other hand it counts among its members such gigantic organizations as for instance, the German Metal Workers Union, with its 11⁄2 million members.

 A powerful opposition exists within the ranks of the IMWF., an opposition representing the ideology of the Red International of Labor Unions.
 The strength and influence of this opposition varies in the different national unions, from almost 50% (German Metal Workers Union) down to 10 or 15% (in a number of unions in Great Britain).
-The origin and growth of this opposition has a two-fold effect; in the first place the reformists (especially those of the extreme right) are roused to boiling point; they cause all sorts of repressive measures to be brought against the communists, and against all the oppositional workers; in the second place the reformist wing is compelled to recognize the right of the opposition to represent thousands of class-conscious organized workers.
-To this must be added the acute political situation; the fresh attenmpts at war being made by the imperialist bourgeoisie, especially in the Entente countries, and the ruthless raging of Fascism.
-All this has forced the honest elements among the reformists to thoroughly review the situation.
-As a result we have the formation of a left wing within the Amsterdam International, especially accentuated by the attitude of the Transport Workers' International.
-Whilst in the Berlin local group of the German Metal Workers' Union a great dead of vindictive agitation against the communists has been carried on of late, and efforts have been made to expel hundreds of communists, in Friedrichshafen, a preliminary agreement was arrived at between the International Metal Workers' Union and the delegation of the All Russian Metal Workers' Federation.
-This agreement deals with the affiliation of the Russian federation to the International Metal Workers' Federation, and contains a clause providing that the resolutions passed by the conference of the Transport Workers (held 6 days later) are to be laid before all metal workers' organizations for discussion.
-Of course, it is not a question of discussion.
-Discussions can and ought to be held, but when it is a matter of forming a fighting front against reaction, then we must proceed to deeds.
+The originand growth of this opposition has a two-fold effect; in the first place the reformists (especially those of the extreme right) are roused to boiling point; they cause all sorts of repressive measures to be brought against the communists, and against all the oppositional workers; in the second place the reformist wing is compelled to recognize the right of the opposition to represent thousands of class-conscious organized workers.
+To this must be added the acute political situation; the fresh attempts at war be added the acute political situation; the fresh attempts at war-being made by the imperialist bourgeoisie, especially in the En-tente countries, and the ruthless raging of Fascism.
+All this has forced the honest elements among the reformists to tho-roughly review the situation.
+As a result we have the formation of a left wing within the Amsterdam International, especially accentuated by the attitude of the Transport Workers' Inter-national.
+Whilst in the Berlin local group of the German Metal Workers' Union a great dead of vindictive agitation against the communists has been carried on of late, and efforts have been made to expel hundreds of communists, in Friedrichshaten, a preliminary agreement was arrived at between the International preliminary agreement was arrived at between the International Metal Workers' Union and the delegation of the All Russian Metal Workers' Federation.
+This agreement deals with the affiliation of the Russian federation to the International Metal Workers' Federation, and contains a clause providing that the resolutions passed by the conference of the Transport Workers (held 6 days later) are to be taid before all metal workers organizations for discussion.
+Glacourse, it is not a question of discussion.
+Discussions can and ought to be new that when it is a matter of forming a fighting front against reaction, then we must proceed to deeds.